 Daniel Herskedal, tuba and bass trumpet / Bergmund Waal Skaslien, viola / Eyolf Dale, piano / Helge Norbakken, percussion.
 Guest: Maher Mahmoud, Oud.

 With inherent passion and power few others can match, the duo Frisell & Morgan are premiering their new record at Moldejazz.
 With a guest appearance from our AiR, Gard Nilssen, this is definitely something you shouldn't miss.

-On 1 May this year, Frisell and Morgan had a new record ready on EMC.
+On 1 May this year, Frisell and Morgan had a new record ready on ECM.
 We are truly proud to host the albums festival-premiere on the final day of this years Moldejazz, 20 July.

-Two years ago the duo Bill Frisell and Thomas Morgan released the live-record Small Town on EMC, the renowned German label soon to be 50 years in business.
+Two years ago the duo Bill Frisell and Thomas Morgan released the live-record Small Town on ECM, the renowned German label soon to be 50 years in business.
 Frisell has a rich history of releases on the label with has collaborated closely with many Norwegian jazz musicians and who've frequently used the services of sound-magician, Jan Erik Kongshaug, at Rainbow Studios in Oslo.

 Small Town – recorded at Village Vanguard in New York – has received wonderful reviews and the record's been described as “sweet delicately vibrating guitar tremolo over bone dry bass.
 Two expressive instruments playing plays exactly what is needed to fill a susceptive Village Vanguard.
 It is sentimental, beautiful and toned down, but with an inherent passion and power, few other musicians can match.
 A musical nakedness and intimacy, which the two handle magnificently.”